Lukasz-Komza/thor-hammer/README.md

 ## Software

 A simple arduino script for toggling power to the magnet via a reed switch was used.
-It can be found in this repository under the name "magnet_toggle.ino"
+It can be found in this repository in software/magnet_toggle.ino.

+## CAD

+Fusion 360 was used to create a CAD file for the assembly of critical structural components.
+It was also used to generate .dxf files for the top and bottom plates of the assembly, which were cut out of steel and aluminum respectively on a waterjet at the Bergen County Academies, courtesy of Joseph DeFalco.

 ## Hardware
-The following hardware was used:
+The following essential hardware was used:

 ```
+x2 Tenergy NiMH Battery Pack 12V 2000mAh
+YaeTek Lifting Electromagnet 176LB/80kg 65mm 12V
+Aleph DC-1561 W Magnetic Switch
+IRLZ44N HEXFET® Power MOSFET
 Arduino Uno
-gShield v5b
-24V Power Supply
-Carbide 3D Shapeoko (unknown version)
+Rubie's Costume Men's Thor Ragnarok Hammer
 ```

-The Carbide 3D Shapeoko came with the Arduino Uno with a gShield v5b attatched, but the recommended software (Carbide Create/Carbide Motion) was nonfunctional.
-GRBL was used as an effective alternative.
+Other hardware, such as threaded standoffs, button-heads, or a black iron pipe will not be listed, as they can be substituted with any functional structural components.

 ### Hardware Guide